rmageshwaran/bigcommerce-migration/docs/AI-ASSISTANT-WORKFLOW-GUIDE.md

 ✅ Design for multi-instance Azure Functions (stateless, centralized caching) ✅ Update memory when needed
-✅ Use HIGH CONTRAST COLORS ONLY in all diagrams for text readability
+✅ Use HIGH CONTRAST COLORS ONLY in all diagrams for text readability ✅ **Route ALL API calls through IApiRequestHandler for consistent rate limiting and logging**

 ---